KimGardiner/github-slideshow/_posts/0000-01-02-KimGardiner.md

 ---
 Layout: Slide
-Title: "Welcome to opur second slide!"
+Title: "Welcome to our second slide!"
 ---
-Your Text
+Hello
 Use the left arrow to go back!